angt/secret/README.md

  - Supports multiple passphrases.
 A confirmation is requested for each new passphrase.
  - Depends only on the [libhydrogen](https://libhydrogen.org/) library.
  - Small, simple and non obfuscated C code.
 Well, I hope so :)

+## Security

+The main goal is to have `secret` working on all architectures and to make it very simple to audit.

+Luckily, permutation-based cryptography has arrived and makes it possible to achieve this goal with very little code.
+In 2020, using a bloated library full of CVEs will not have been reasonable considering the major advances in this field.

+Only one cryptographic building blocks is used, the [Gimli](https://gimli.cr.yp.to/gimli-20170627.pdf) permutation.
+All cryptographic operations are derived from this permutation and implemented in the [libhydrogen](https://libhydrogen.org/) library.

 ## Build and install